9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

     The `Show` instance for the variant that uses record syntax is considerably more verbose.
-This creates much more noise that we must scan through when we\'re trying to read, say, a list of parity-encoded values output by `ghci`.
+This creates much more noise that we must scan through when we're trying to read, say, a list of parity-encoded values output by `ghci`.

     Of course we could write our own, less noisy, `Show` instance.
-It\'s simply less effort to avoid record syntax and write our own `fromParity` function instead, letting GHC derive a more terse `Show` instance for us.
-This isn\'t an especially satisfying rationale, but programmer laziness can lead in odd directions at times.
+It's simply less effort to avoid record syntax and write our own `fromParity` function instead, letting GHC derive a more terse `Show` instance for us.
+This isn't an especially satisfying rationale, but programmer laziness can lead in odd directions at times.

 ### Chunking a list

-A common aspect of working with lists is needing to \"chunk\" them.
+A common aspect of working with lists is needing to "chunk" them.
 For example, each digit in a barcode is encoded using a run of four digits.
 We can turn the flat list that represents a row into a list of four-element lists as follows.